raigarvit474/client-sphere/PROJECT-COMPLETION.md

-# 🎉 NextJS CRM - Project Completion Summary
+# 🎉 Client Sphere - Project Completion Summary

 ## ✨ **STATUS: PRODUCTION READY** ✨

-Your NextJS CRM application has been successfully completed and is ready for deployment!
+Your Client Sphere CRM application has been successfully completed and is ready for deployment!

 ---